ataeiamirhosein/paypart/README.md

 ## how configure and connect to this service

-0- start with take a TOKEN ID from us for your business.
+0- start with take a TOKEN from us for your business.

 1- Consider an `userid` for your user because you should communicate with our server with userid of each of your users.